connectedbydata/connectedbydata.org/_events/2022-12-01-datasphere-townhall.md

 <!--more-->

-Thes paper is one outcome of Tim's Fellowship at the Datasphere Initiative 2021/2022.
+This paper is one outcome of Tim's Fellowship at the Datasphere Initiative 2021/2022.
 It provides a preliminary mapping of academic literature on data governance and explores the emerging conceptual framework of the “Datasphere” and how it relates to current research.

 > "In recent years, the term data governance has garnered growing attention.
 It has moved from being a niche topic, addressed solely as a technical aspect of data sharing projects, or within enterprise Information Communication Technology disciplines as a companion to data management, to becoming an umbrella for considering issues such as data protection and access to data.
 It has emerged as a key framework within which to address both the opportunities and the risks of data collection, sharing, and use.
 >